 - Speech Science

-If you completed your undergraduate degree at a University other than the University of Houston you may be asked to submit syllabi from select courses.
+If you completed your undergraduate degree or leveling courses at a university other than the University of Houston, you may be asked to submit syllabi from select courses.
 These will be reviewed to ensure that all required competencies have been achieved.

 - Speech and Language Development